 The origins of the Dutch split between The Hague as seat of government and Amsterdam as capital city lay in its peculiar constitutional history.
 From the middle-ages to the sixteenth century, The Hague had been the seat of government of the County of Holland, but Amsterdam was the more important city.
 When the Dutch provinces formed an independent republic during the Eighty Years War (1568-1648), Amsterdam actually remained loyal to the Spanish/Burgundian empire until relatively late in that war.
 This allowed the city a lot of trade opportunities, but made it unsuitable for the seat of government of an emerging 'rebel' state.

 Between 1810 and 1814, the Netherlands was annexed to France and the French franc circulated.
-After the Napoleonic wars, the Kingdom of the Netherlands readopted the guilder.
+After the Napoleonic wars, the Kingdom of the Netherlands readopted the Guilder.
 With increasing unrest in Europe in 1848, the gold coin was suspended.
 In 1875 the Netherlands reissued it at 604.8 milligrams fine, suspended it again between 1914 to 1925 and abandoned it in 1936.

-After some fluctuations during WW2 and after, in 1961 the silver guilder was revalued at 3.62 guilders to the US dollar, similar to the German Deutschmark.
+In 1961 the silver guilder was revalued at 3.62 guilders to the US dollar, similar to the German Deutschmark.
 After 1967 guilders were made from nickel instead of silver.
 In 2002 the guilder was replaced by the euro at an exchange rate of 2.20371 guilders to the Euro.

 The Austro-Hungarian Empire